The counterjet dominates the production of PeV photons from Cyg X-3: The physical processes

-The positrons then both lose energy by emitting synchrotron radiation and Compton up-scatter soft photons present in the source.
+The positrons then both lose energy by emitting synchrotron radiation and by Compton up-scattering soft photons present in the source.
 The fractional electron synchrotron energy loss per unit distance is

-where $B$ is the magnetic field strength in the emission region (where the Hillas criterion does not apply, see Section \ref{regions} below).
-An order-of-magnitude estimate of the magnetic field strength within the binary and outside both the jet and the donor, based on a model of field advection that explained the long-term time lags seen in Cyg X-3, was $B\sim 100$ G \citep{CZ20}.
-Since the characteristic dimension of the system is given by the semi-major axis, electron synchrotron losses are very significant, unless at very low magnetic field strengths.
+where $B$ is the magnetic field strength in the emission region (where the Hillas criterion does not apply; see Section \ref{regions} below).
+An order-of-magnitude estimate of the magnetic field strength within the binary and outside both the jet and the donor, based on a model of field advection that explained the long-term time lags observed in Cyg X-3, was $B\sim 100$ G \citep{CZ20}.
+Because the system's characteristic dimension is the semi-major axis, electron synchrotron losses are very significant unless the magnetic field is very weak.

 On the other hand, there is virtually no constraint on the magnetic field strength from the synchrotron emission of either protons or He nuclei.
-That emission is much weaker than that of the electrons, and the resulting limit is $B\lesssim 3\times 10^9$ G (modifying the result of \citealt{DeJager96} for He nuclei with the energy of 20 PeV).
+That emission is much weaker than that of the electrons, and the resulting limit is $B\lesssim 3\times 10^9$ G (modifying the result of \citealt{DeJager96} for He nuclei at 20 PeV).

 There will also be some scattering of IR photons (see Section \ref{photon}).
-The scattering is in the extreme Klein-Nishina regime, where the cross section is \citep{RL79},
+The scattering occurs in the extreme Klein-Nishina regime, where the cross section is \citep{RL79},

-where $E'=\gamma_e E (1-\beta_e\cos\alpha)$ is the photon energy in the electron rest frame, $m_{\rm e}$, $\gamma_e\equiv E_e/m_{\rm e} c^2$ and $\beta_e$ are the electron's rest mass, Lorentz factor, and velocity in units of $c$, respectively, $\alpha$ is the scattering angle (in the LAB frame), and $\sigma_{\rm T}$ is the Thomson cross section.
-Since $\sigma_{\rm T}=665$ mb, the Klein-Nishina cross section in our case is similar to, or even larger than, that for photopion production.
-Scatterings in the Klein-Nishina regime result in photons with energies only moderately lower, by a factor of $\gtrsim$0.6 for $\gamma_e E/m_{\rm e}c^2>10$, than those of the electrons \citep{BG70}.
-However, at $B\sim 100$ G, the synchrotron energy loss will be faster by four orders of magnitude, and we hereafter neglect this channel of $\gamma$-ray production.
+where $E'=\gamma_e E (1-\beta_e\cos\alpha)$ is the photon energy in the electron rest frame, $m_{\rm e}$, $\gamma_e\equiv E_e/m_{\rm e} c^2$, and $\beta_e$ are the electron's rest mass, Lorentz factor, and velocity in units of $c$, respectively; $\alpha$ is the scattering angle (in the LAB frame); and $\sigma_{\rm T}$ is the Thomson cross section.
+Since $\sigma_{\rm T}=665$ mb, the Klein-Nishina cross section in our case is comparable to, or even larger than, that for photopion production.
+Scattering in the Klein-Nishina regime yields photons with energies only moderately lower, by a factor of $\gtrsim$0.6 for $\gamma_e E/m_{\rm e}c^2>10$, than the electrons' energies \citep{BG70}.
+However, at $B\sim 100$ G, synchrotron energy loss will be four orders of magnitude faster, and we neglect this channel of $\gamma$-ray production hereafter.